Search This Blog

 National Lampoon's Christmas Vacation 30th Anniversary

-For most of us one of the best parts of Christmas is watching our favorite holiday movies over and over (and over) again.
-In what I'd like to be the first in a series this coming year reviewing one of my favorite film franchises, the National Lampoon's 'Vacation' series, I'll be taking a look back at my all-time favorite Christmas movie as it turns 30 this year.
+For most of us, one of the best parts of Christmas is watching our favorite holiday movies over and over (and over) again.
+In what I'd like to be the first in a series this coming year reviewing one of my favorite film franchises, the National Lampoon's 'Vacation' series, I'll be taking a look back at my all-time favorite Christmas movie as it turns 30 this year in 2019.

-Christmas Vacation is an absolute must watch in my house every year immediately following Thanksgiving right through Christmas Day.
-My wife and I often have the television on as we fall asleep at night and during the Christmas season we often drift off as the DVD for this film plays.
-We even make sure to play Christmas Vacation after our Christmas dinner is over for those that have moved into the living room to loosen the belt buckle and relax.
+Christmas Vacation is an absolute must-watch in my house every year immediately following Thanksgiving right through Christmas Day.
+My wife and I often have the television on as we fall asleep at night, and during the Christmas season, we often drift off as the DVD for this film plays.
+We even make sure to play Christmas Vacation after our Christmas dinner is over for those who have moved into the living room to loosen the belt buckle and relax.

-December 1st, 2019 marks the 30th Anniversary for this film and what better way than to honor it with a look at how it reminds us of our own family get-togethers and the lighter sides of the holiday season.
-This movie covers everything you could want in a Christmas movie: comedy, drama, the value of family, the stress we all face, and the child like joy during the holidays.
-The Griswold's are all of us as we attempt the picture perfect Christmas.
+December 1st, 2019, marks the 30th Anniversary of this film, and what better way than to honor it with a look at how it reminds us of our own family get-togethers and the lighter sides of the holiday season.
+This movie covers everything you could want in a Christmas movie: comedy, drama, the value of family, the stress we all face, and the child-like joy during the holidays.
+The Griswolds are all of us as we attempt the picture-perfect Christmas.

 Christmas Vacation opened December 1, 1989 with an estimated budget of $27 million.
 On its opening weekend it did a fairly impressive $11.7 million and made $71.3 million during its initial run in theaters.
 The film was written and produced by 80's movie legend John Hughes and was directed by Jeremiah Chechik under the Warner Brothers banner.
 Hughes based the screenplay on a short story from the December 1980 issue of National Lampoon magazine titled "Christmas of '59."